twdoor/tw-components/README.md

 Some addons are modified, expanded, or inspired by other developers' work:

-- `addons/stats` is a modification of the stats addon by Queble.
+- `addons/stats` is a modification of the stats addon by Queble: https://www.youtube.com/watch?v=vsBb9921GfA
-- `addons/callable_state_machine` is a modification and expansion of the callable state machine by Firebelly Studio.
+- `addons/callable_state_machine` is a modification and expansion of the callable state machine by Firebelley: https://gist.github.com/firebelley/96f2f82e3feaa2756fe647d8b9843174
-- `addons/components/hitbox` frame-data hitboxes were heavily inspired by examples shown by Inbound Shovel.
+- `addons/components/hitbox` frame-data hitboxes were heavily inspired by examples shown by Inbound Shovel: https://www.youtube.com/watch?v=Dptztdm1rtg

-Third-party addons that were previously present in this project have been removed.

 ## License